Robert (1793 ship): Espion

-On 23 August 1794, HMS Flora, Captain John Borlase Warren, and HMS Arethusa, Captain Sir Edward Pellew, chased two French corvettes, Alerte and Espion into Audierne Bay.
+On 23 August 1794, HMS Flora, Captain Sir John Borlase Warren, and HMS Arethusa, Captain Sir Edward Pellew, chased two French corvettes, Alerte and Espion into Audierne Bay.
 The two corvettes anchored off the Gamelle Rocks, but when they saw that the British intended to capture them, their captains got under weigh and ran their vessels aground below the guns of three shore batteries.
 The corvettes continued to exchange fire with the two British frigates until early evening, when the corvettes' masts fell.
 At that point many of the French crewmen abandoned their vessels and went ashore.
 Warren sent in the boats from both Flora and Arethusa, all under Pellew's command, with orders to set fire or otherwise destroy the two corvettes.
 Pellew went in and took possession of both, but determined that he could not extract the wounded.
 Pellew therefore left the vessels, which he determined were bilged and scuttled, with rocks having pierced their bottoms, and left with 52 prisoners.
 Pellew estimated that Alerte had suffered 20 to 30 men killed and wounded, and that Espion had lost more.

 Alerte was a total loss, but the French Navy was able to refloat Espion, which had been under the command of lieutenant de vaisseau Magendie.
 She then spent time in the Brest roadstead before cruising in the Atlantic and returning to Brest.

 On 4 March 1795, the British frigate Lively captured Espion about 13 leagues off Ushant.
 Espion was armed with eighteen 6-pounder guns and had a crew of 140 men.
 She was five days out of Brest on a cruise.
 Lively was under the command of Captain George Burlton, acting in the absence of Captain Viscount Lord Garlies, who was sick on shore, commanded Lively.

 Nine days later, Lively captured the French corvette Tourterelle, and two vessels that Tourterelle had been escorting, which had been prizes to Espion.